amankishore8585/dnc-ai-gateway/README.md

 ---

-## ⚠️ Current Limitations (v1)
+## ⚠️ Current Limitations (v2)

-* Connection-level proxying only
+* Partial HTTP-aware proxying
+  * Selectively parses responses (for token usage and model extraction)
-  * Does not parse upstream HTTP status codes
+  * Full upstream status code handling is not yet integrated into metrics
-  * API-level errors (401, 429, 500) are not reflected in metrics

 * Retry is connection-level only
   * Does not retry full requests
   * No idempotency awareness

+* Basic caching implementation
+  * No TTL (time-based expiration)
-* No request caching
+  * No cache invalidation
+  * Cache key does not include all parameters (e.g. temperature, top_p)

 * No model-level routing
-  * Routing is path-based only
+  * Routing is still path-based only

 * No circuit breaker
   * Failing upstreams are retried but not dynamically isolated beyond basic health checks

+* Limited streaming support
+  * Streaming responses are not fully supported when parsing is enabled
+  * Current design favors full-response processing (for caching and token extraction)

+* No request deduplication (in-flight)
+  * Identical concurrent requests are not coalesced

 ## 🚀 Future Improvements
-* HTTP-aware proxying
+* Full HTTP-aware proxying
   * Upstream status code parsing
   * Accurate success/failure metrics

 * Full request retry
   * Idempotent-safe retry logic

+* Advanced caching layer
+  * TTL-based expiration
+  * Parameter-aware cache keys
+  * Cache invalidation strategies
+  * In-flight request deduplication

+* Model-aware routing
+  * Route based on model, cost, or policy

+* Circuit breaker
+  * Automatic isolation of failing upstreams

+* Streaming support (true passthrough mode)
+  * Optional mode to bypass parsing for real-time streaming use cases

 * Config-driven routing
   * YAML/JSON-based configuration
-* Circuit breaker
-  * Automatic isolation of failing upstreams
-* Request caching layer

 * Containerization
   * Docker support

 * CLI interface
   * Easier local management and configuration

 * Dashboard
+  * Visualization of usage, cost, and performance

 ## License

-Personal project
+Free for personal use
+Commercial use requires permission

 ## 💬 Early Access / Setup Help

-If you're using AI APIs and want help setting up the gateway (auth, rate limiting, logging) for your app, feel free to reach out.
+If you're building with AI APIs and want help integrating the gateway (auth, rate limiting, caching, usage tracking), feel free to reach out.

-I'm open to helping early users get started and would love feedback from real use cases.
+I'm open to helping early users get started and would love feedback from real-world use cases.

 Contact: dncsoftwarehelp@gmail.com